collapsed-stacks/startups/questions/9340/how-to-create-an-online-market-for-matching-two-parties-on-the-internet.md

 - posted by: [Nahin Mamun](https://stackexchange.com/users/8594209/nahin-mamun) on 2016-06-08
 - score: 1

-<p>Job seekers shall give attention to any website as long as there is a single job advertisement in it.
-You need to focus on bringing in job ads only from the employers.</p>
+Job seekers shall give attention to any website as long as there is a single job advertisement in it.
+You need to focus on bringing in job ads only from the employers.